 All E. coli and chlorine sampling was performed Croydon Shire Council and sent to Cairns Regional Council laboratory for analysis.

 There has been one (1) exceedance of ADWG health guideline values.
-This was in May 2015 and was investigated and reported as a sampling error by Council Director of Engineering Services, Ray Kirkman.
+This was in March 2019 and was investigated and reported as a sampling error.